 If you are comfortable doing so, professionally address the situation with your colleague.
-If you do not feel comfortable addressing the situation yourself, need guidance, or should be taken, then you should talk to the appropriate resources such as your Coach or HR manager.
+If you do not feel comfortable addressing the situation yourself, need guidance, or you are concerned that additional steps should be taken, then you should talk to the appropriate resources such as your Coach or HR manager.
 Don't forget that RADAR provides a framework to help in your decision.